Takeoff

-Takeoff is the phase of flight in which an aerospace vehicle leaves the ground and becomes airborne.
-For aircraft traveling vertically, this is known as liftoff.
+Takeoff or take-off is the phase of flight during which an aerial vehicle leaves the ground and becomes airborne.
+For space vehicles that launch vertically, this is known as liftoff.

-For aircraft that take off horizontally, this usually involves starting with a transition from moving along the ground on a runway.
-For balloons, helicopters and some specialized fixed-wing aircraft (VTOL aircraft such as the Harrier and the Bell Boeing V22 Osprey), no runway is needed.
+For fixed-wing aircraft that take off horizontally (conventional takeoff), this usually involves an accelerating ground run (known as the roll) on a runway to build up speed so the wings can generate enough lift.
+For aerostats (balloons and airships), helicopters, tiltrotors (e.g. the V-22 Osprey) and thrust-vectoring STOVL fixed-wing aircraft (e.g. the Harrier jump jet and F-35B), a helipad/STOLport is sufficient and no runway is needed.

 Horizontal

 Power settings

-For light aircraft, usually full power is used during takeoff.
+For light aircraft, full power is usually used during takeoff.
 Large transport category (airliner) aircraft may use a reduced power for takeoff, where less than full power is applied in order to prolong engine life, reduce maintenance costs and reduce noise emissions.
 In some emergency cases, the power used can then be increased to increase the aircraft's performance.
 Before takeoff, the engines, particularly piston engines, are routinely run up at high power to check for engine-related problems.
 The aircraft is permitted to accelerate to rotation speed (often referred to as V_{r}).
 The term rotation is used because the aircraft pivots around the axis of its main landing gear while still on the ground, usually because of gentle manipulation of the flight controls to make or facilitate this change in aircraft attitude (once proper air displacement occurs under / over the wings, an aircraft will lift off on its own; controls are to ease that in).

 The nose is raised to a nominal 5°-15° nose up pitch attitude to increase lift from the wings and effect liftoff.
 For most aircraft, attempting a takeoff without a pitch-up would require cruise speeds while still on the runway.